Z3Prover/z3prover.github.io/slides/guest-lectures-wien-2025/projects.md

 and furthermore the new core could use tuning.
 Nevertheless it can be more efficient that the legacy core.
 The task is to create finite_set_solver in the new core that replicates the functionality of the solver developed during class.
 The project presents an opportunity to read the solver concepts "by using your fingers".

+* The new core also has better native support for built-in proof checking.
+It follows a plugin model for theory solvers to define certifiers.
+For example EUF is checked by a small module that understands union find, and replays congruence closure based on [proof hints](https://github.com/Z3Prover/z3/blob/62ee7ccf65d51c304553def478731aa17b848169/src/sat/smt/euf_proof_checker.cpp#L65).